 The Law defines the term ‘merger of companies’ broadly by providing a non-exhaustive list that includes:

 the acquisition of a company’s main assets by another company or the acquisition of shares in a company by another company by which the acquiring company is accorded more than a quarter of the nominal value of the issued share capital, or of the voting power, or the power to appoint more than a quarter of the directors, or participation in more than a quarter of the profits of such company; the acquisition may be direct or indirect or by way of rights accorded by contract.

 Nevertheless, due to the broad definition of ‘merger’ under the Law, even the acquisition of less than a quarter of any of the above-mentioned rights may constitute a merger, under certain circumstances.

 Mergers involving foreign parties

-The Law will apply to a merger involving a foreign party if each of the merging parties meets the conditions of the ‘nexus test’ set forth in the IAA’s Merger Guidelines (the Guidelines):
+The Law will apply to a merger involving a foreign party if at least two of the merging parties meet the conditions of the Nexus Test, set forth in the IAA’s Merger Guidelines (the Guidelines).

 - If a foreign company is registered in Israel – in such circumstances the Law applies explicitly.

-- If a foreign company has a ‘merger affiliation’ with an Israeli company.
-According to the Guidelines, a merger transaction between a foreign company (affiliated with an Israeli company) and an Israeli company creates an indirect merger between the two Israeli companies.
-The Guidelines provide that when a foreign company holds more than one-quarter of any of the above-mentioned rights (ie, more than a quarter of the nominal value of the issued share capital; or the voting power; or the power to appoint more than a quarter of the directors; or participation in more than a quarter of the profits) in an Israeli company, it will be viewed as a party to any merger transaction involving the foreign company.
+- If a foreign company has a ‘merger affiliation’ with an Israeli company – in such circumstances, according to the Guidelines, a merger transaction between a foreign company (affiliated with an Israeli company) and an Israeli company creates an indirect merger between the two Israeli companies.
+The Guidelines provide that when a foreign company holds more than a quarter of any of the above-mentioned rights (ie, the nominal value of the issued share capital; or the voting power; or the power to appoint more than a quarter of the directors; or participation in more than a quarter of the profits) in an Israeli company, it will be viewed as a party to any merger transaction involving the foreign company.